ACEL Official Rules

 1.1.
-The Chairman of the Executive Board may appoint any committee that he deems necessary.
+The President of the Executive Board may appoint any committee that he deems necessary.

 1.2.
-The Executive Board shall recruit and appoint Sports Commissioners for each sport season.
+The Executive Board may recruit and appoint Sports Commissioners for each sport season.
 Sports Commissioners shall serve for one athletic year.
-Sports Commissioners may be asked to serve consecutive athletic years at the pleasure of the executive board.
+Sports Commissioners may be asked to serve consecutive athletic years at the pleasure of the Executive Board.

 1.3.
 The Executive Board shall be allotted moneys from the Association’s treasury for expenses incurred from inner-association communications.

 1.5.
 All rules voted on and accepted by the Executive Board are to be included in the Standing Rules of the particular sport involved.
-If any particular situation is not covered in the ACEL Standing Rules, but is covered by the current NFHS (National Federation of State High School Associations) rules, the ACEL Sports Commissioner/Executive Board may choose to apply NFHS rules.
+If any particular situation is not covered in the ACEL Standing Rules, but is covered by the current NFHS (National Federation of State High School Associations) rules, the ACEL Executive Director/Executive Board may choose to apply NFHS rules.

 1.6.
-Opening dates, closing dates, playoff dates, and championship dates shall be determined by the ACEL Sports Commissioner/Executive Board.
+Opening dates, closing dates, playoff dates, and championship dates shall be determined by the ACEL Sports Executive Director/Executive Board.

 2. Qualifications for Member School or Association Participation in the ACEL